Difference Between Dividends Ex-Date and Record Date

-The key difference between Dividend Ex-date vs Record date is that Dividends Ex-Date is the date till which the investor has to complete his purchase of the underlying stock to get the eligible dividend on the date listed for dividend payment, whereas, Record date is the date decided by the top management and it is the date on which the investors name should be present in the books of the company to get the dividend payment of particular security.
+The key difference between dividend ex-date and record date is that dividends ex-date is the date till which the investor has to complete his purchase of the underlying stock to get the eligible dividend on the date listed for dividend payment, whereas, Record date is the date decided by the top management and it is the date on which the investors name should be present in the books of the company to get the dividend payment of particular security.

 - Declaration Date: When the board of directors of the company announces or declares the payment of dividend which includes the size of the dividend, record date or payment date.

 - Ex-Dividend Date: Ex-Dividend date is more important to keep in mind to get the benefits of dividend benefits.
 This date is two days prior to the record date, a shareholder should purchase shares of that particular company on or before the ex-dividend date.
 In India, the stock settlement is on a T+2 basis, which means if you purchased shares today, you will receive the stock in your bank account after 2 business days, that is the date when your name as a shareholder would be listed in the books of the company.

 - Record Date: Dividend Record date is the date at which the investor has to be in the company’s books as an investor to get the benefits of the Dividend.
 Post this date, the investor would not be eligible for dividend benefits.

 - Payment Date: The payment date is the date at which all eligible investors would get the amount of dividend to their accounts.

 Key Differences Between Dividend Ex-Date and Record Date